CanadianBias/patent-management-system/README.md

 <table>

 ### Apache
 Symfony is able to host itself without another service through the framework.
 However, in my project definitions, before I decided to move forward with a framework, I defined usage of Apache as a requirement.
-This require changing the default DirectoryRoot of Apache to where my Symfony project was located, and enabling some settings and downlaoding some dependencies in Apache.
+This require changing the default DirectoryRoot of Apache to where my Symfony project was located, and enabling some settings and downloading some dependencies in Apache.